Command & Conquer

 Missions can be broken down into two basic types: build a base, or accomplish your goal using only a handful of units provided at the start.
 I can’t say that I really had a favorite.
 You can play it faster and looser when you’re able to build a base, but you’re still given all the resources you need and more in the limited “strike force” missions.
 I admittedly had my worst and angriest moments with the game during the initial phase of trying to create a working base.
 You’re incredibly vulnerable during this time, and though the AI never sends a critical mass of soldiers for a coup de grace, the constant harassment against your limited force and pitiful defense can be endlessly frustrating.

 It’s also a tiny bit unfair, because your opponent never has to build their base.
 You’ll always be playing as the invader against a pre-built scenario.
 This allows the computer to cheat mercilessly and do things you cannot; like starting with giant reserves of cash, repair or build structures on land not connected to their base, and start with a fresh force of goons on defense.
-You can shunt this somewhat as many units won’t activate until you come within firing distance; so by keeping to yourself, you keep the streams of enemy scouts to a trickle.
-This suggests that the intent is not so much to hunt you down and take you out early, but to populate their base to prevent you from overrunning it in the first five minutes.
+Luckily, while they have the resources to wipe you off the map, their main forces will just wait politely for you to find and engage them (just don’t attack a harvester!).
+By keeping to yourself, you keep the streams of enemy scouts to a trickle.
+The intent is to populate their base enough to prevent you from steamrolling it in the first five minutes – to build a mighty wall that you must then smash through.

 However, since you’re always up against an opponent with a head start, it means doing any of the missions right will take time.
-If you can’t destroy the enemy’s construction center in your attack, the computer will readily repair any damage you cause.
-So, you build a massive invasion force worthy of Xerxes.
+If you can’t destroy the enemy’s construction center during your attack, don’t bother.
+The computer will readily repair any damage you cause.
+So, you set about building a massive invasion force worthy of Xerxes.
 On average, it took me about 2 hours (including any needed reloads) after the first few, easier missions.
 While that’s not absurd, it’s still a fair amount of time for poor saps that have to work for a living.
 Beating Kane’s final base took me six hours.
 Granted, I probably went a little overboard on the production, and it was the last mission, but I’d still eaten an entire Sunday afternoon on one rotten level in a video game.

 There is at least one beautiful unit who can speed this whole process up for you, and will be your best friend from the moment you can produce him: the Engineer.
 This little devil can capture enemy buildings instantly and put them under your control, provided he can get close enough to enter them.
-GDI can load APCs full of Engineers, drive into NOD’s base, and unload havoc.
+GDI can load APCs full of Engineers, drive into NOD’s base, and virtually ensure at least a few get through.
 NOD can distract base defenses by using some of its cheap, fast units as bullet sponges, allowing their engineers to slip in while the bullets fly elsewhere.
-If one of your engineers captures the enemy’s construction center, then you’ve won the battle and all that’s left are the details.
-Not only will you prevent repairs, you can then use that center to build and plant turrets inside the enemy’s own base to destroy it from within.
+If one of your engineers captures the enemy’s construction center, you’ve won the battle and all that’s left are the details.
+Not only will you prevent repairs, you can then build turrets within the enemy’s own base to destroy it from within.
 Cheap?
 Maybe.
 Lazy?
 Probably.
 Badass?
 Oh, so badass.

-It’s also worth noting that the game is so overly paranoid about air power, I almost wish it wasn’t included at all.
+It’s also worth noting that the game is overly paranoid about air power, I almost wish it wasn’t included at all.
 NOD has no air units to speak of, so I understand that an especially one-sided advantage needs to be watched carefully.
 Still, GDI’s air units cannot lift the fog of war, are miserable at destroying buildings, are outrun by most ground units, and are incredibly fragile to SAM sites or bazooka men.
 You occasionally get access to transport helicopters, but you can never build them yourself in single player.
 Super weapons like the Air Strike or Orbital Strike (available if you smash all the enemy anti-air sites) sport 10+ minute recharges and are intentionally weak against buildings.
-In short, you will have to steamroll bases, up close and from the ground, made tougher when NOD’s flame units and the mighty Obelisk of Light make them so fucking good at killing soldiers and tanks.
+In short, you will have to take bases from the ground, made tougher when NOD’s flame units and the mighty Obelisk of Light make them so fucking good at zapping soldiers and tanks.

 All the standard AI troubles are present here, though the interface has been streamlined.
 You can now order units to move and attack with a single left click.
 You can select units as a group and deselect with the right mouse button.
 You can assign units to squads and recall them with the number keys.
 It’s definitely easier to control your army than it was in Dune II or Warcraft, and much easier to break them into forces to be deployed at specific times – tanks for base defenses, then send in the infantry, followed by the engineers, etc. Pathfinding is still a problem though, and large groups are guaranteed to break up around obstacles like trees or plateaus.